đ§Ē C String Practice Problems (strcpy, strlen, strcmp, strcat, etc.)

 Find the First Occurrence of a Character

-Input a string and a character, then find the first occurrence of that character usingstrchr()
+Input a string and a character, then find the first occurrence of that character usingstrchr(). -

 Find a Substring in a String

 Take two strings (main and search term) from the user.
-Usestrstr()
+Usestrstr()to find the substring’s position if it exists. -

 Convert Lowercase to Uppercase

-Manually convert all lowercase letters in a string to uppercase using ASCII logic, without usingstrupr()
+Manually convert all lowercase letters in a string to uppercase using ASCII logic, without usingstrupr().

-đĄ Tip: All these problems require the use of #include <string.h>
+đĄ Tip: All these problems require the use of #include <string.h> and some need basic loops and conditionals.

 āĻোāύ āĻŽāύ্āϤāĻŦ্āϝ āύেāĻ: